delvtech/elf-frontend/README.md

 npm ci
 ```

-  > **note:** Running `npm ci` instead of just `npm i` or `npm install` will ensure that the package-lock.json isn'tmodified if you're using a different version of npm.
+  > **note:** Running `npm ci` instead of just `npm i` or `npm install` will ensure that the package-lock.json isn't modified if you're using a different version of npm.
 See the [npm-ci docs](https://docs.npmjs.com/cli/v8/commands/npm-ci) for more info.

 To start the app in development mode: